metomi/rose/sphinx/api/built-in/rose_arch.rst

    [arch:planet.gz]
    source=hello/planet.out

-...or manually specify a compression program.
-(In this case the ``out.gz`` is not regcognized by rose arch as an extension to be compressed.)
+or manually specify a compression program.
+(In this case the ``out.gz`` is not recognized by rose arch as an extension to be compressed.)

 .. code-block:: rose